zozzlethena/docs/pages/launch.md

 to drive emissions to key protocol pairs such as `$VELO-$USDC` and to support ongoing protocol development.

-The team currently plans to vest 25% of its initial allocation in the form of a `$veVELO` and use it to vote for `$VELO` pairs in perpetuity.
+The team will vest 25% of its initial allocation in the form of a `$veVELO` and use it to vote for `$VELO` pairs in perpetuity.

 While a fully autonomous and immutable protocol is an admirable objective, it